tuturto/pyherc/readme.txt

 Python 2.6.1
 PyGame 1.9.2
 PGU 0.18
+Aspyct 3.0 beta 4
-pyDoubles 1.4 (only needed for running test cases) pyHamcrest 1.6 (only needed for running test cases) Sphinx 1.1.2 (only needed for generating documentation)
+mockito-python 0.5.0 (only needed for running test cases) pyHamcrest 1.6 (only needed for running test cases) Sphinx 1.1.2 (only needed for generating documentation)